-An emergency arbitrator is appointed by ACICA within one business day and a decision on the application must be handed down by the emergency arbitrator within five business days of the arbitrator's receipt of the application.
+An emergency arbitrator is appointed by ACICA within one business day, and a decision on the application must be handed down by the emergency arbitrator within five business days of the arbitrator's receipt of the application.
 The interim measures ordered may vary widely in scope, including orders to preserve evidence or assets, provide security for costs, maintain or restore the status quo pending determination of the dispute, or refrain from action likely to cause harm to the other party.

-The granting of interim relief by an emergency arbitrator can take various forms.
-This can be in the form of a direction, or an interim or partial award.
+There are also various forms that the granting of interim relief by an emergency arbitrator can take.
+This can be in the form of a direction or an interim or partial award.
 Some rules (like the ICC Arbitration Rules) require the decision to be rendered in the form of an order to ensure its expediency.
 Others, like the ACICA Rules, allow interim measures of protection to be either 'ordered' or 'awarded'.

-Many other institutions have incorporated into their institutional rules emergency arbitrator mechanisms, including for example the ICC, 130 ICDR, 131 SIAC, 132 SCC133 and LCIA.
-134
+Many other institutions have incorporated into their institutional rules emergency arbitrator mechanisms, including for example the ICC,142 ICDR,143 SIAC,144 SCC145 and LCIA.146